Modality (semantics): Verbal morphology

-In many languages modal categories are expressed by verbal morphology – that is, by alterations in the form of the verb.
+In many languages, modal categories are expressed by verbal morphology (by changing the form of the verb).
 If these verbal markers of modality are obligatory in a language, they are called mood markers.

-Well-known examples of moods in some European languages are referred to as subjunctive, conditional, and indicative as illustrated below with examples from French, all three with the verb avoir 'to have'.
+Well-known examples of moods in some European languages are the subjunctive, conditional, and indicative.
+These three moods are illustrated below with examples using the French verb avoir ('to have').
 As in most Standard European languages, the shape of the verb conveys not only information about modality, but also about other categories such as person and number of the subject.

 An example for a non-European language with a similar encoding of modality is Manam.
 Here, a verb is prefixed by a morpheme which encodes number and person of the subject.
 These prefixes come in two versions, realis and irrealis.
 Which one is chosen depends on whether the verb refers to an actual past or present event (realis), or merely to a possible or imagined event (irrealis).

 Auxiliaries

 Modal auxiliary verbs, such as the English words may, can, must, ought, will, shall, need, dare, might, could, would, and should, are often used to express modality, especially in the Germanic languages.

-Ability, desirability, permission, obligation, and probability can all be exemplified by the usage of auxiliary modal verbs in English:
+Ability, desirability, permission, obligation, and probability can all be expressed using auxiliary modal verbs in English: